startreedata/pinot-recipes/recipes/combine-fields/README.md

 # Combine fields during import

-> In this recipe we'll learn how to use JSON transformation functions to extract values from nested JSON documents.
+> In this recipe we'll learn how to combine the data from fields in our data source into a single column in Apache Pinot.

 <table>
   <tr>